2020PB/police-brutality/reports/Georgia.md

 Several officers can be seen sitting on a man on the ground, with one officer punching the man.
 A woman walks by and objects to their actions, at which point another officer drags her to the ground and cuffs her.

-tags: punch, strike, arrest, knee, tackle
+tags: punch, strike, arrest, knee, tackle, protestor

 id: ga-atlanta-4